For 1st through 8th graders, the Great Glen BKL* Club is a weekly program that emphasizes the fun of skiing as well as learning skills.

 (*BKL: Bill Koch League, a regional youth ski program, named for the first US Olympic medalist in cross country skiing: Bill Koch.)

-The Club meets Sunday afternoons at 1:30 pm beginning late December and continuing into March.
-(Prior to that first on-snow session is the Club’s major fundraiser, a bake sale at Great Glen’s Craft Fair Saturday, November 24, 2012.
+The Club meets Sunday afternoons from 1:30 pm to 3:30pm beginning late December and continuing into March.
+(Prior to that first on-snow session is the Club’s major fundraiser, a bake sale at Great Glen’s Craft Fair Saturday, November 26, 2016.

 - Games on skis, (tag, Capture the Flag, Ultimate Frisbee);

 - Trail explorations, both groomed and non-groomed;

 - Challenges that promote ski skill improvement, (Moose in the Road, gliding for distance, rapid fire double pole . . .);

 - Junior Sprints

 - Ski jumping

 - Optional participation in the New England BKL Festival

 The first and third Sundays of January and February, a short sprint race loop of 220-225 meters will be set, and Club kids have the option of being timed on it between 1 and 1:15 pm, before the group session starts.
 Racers will start at individual intervals and will earn one of four colored Junior Sprint stickers based on their time.